 The Duty Manager will be responsible for receipt of weather forecasts from the forecast provider by 14:00hrs each day and making decisions on the relevant winter action required.
 The Duty Manager will arrange for a copy of the forecast to be transmitted electronically to all the required forecast recipients.
 The information to be included is as follows:

-The Duty Manager will attend a training course run by the forecast provider at least once every 2 years.
+The Duty Managers will attend a training course run by the forecast provider at least once every 2 years.

-The Duty Manager will have arrangements in place to ensure that all such relevant information is made available to the winter service operatives on duty.
+The Duty Managers will have arrangements in place to ensure that all relevant information is made available to the winter service operatives on duty.

 A rota of all Duty Managers on duty will be maintained in the Winter Service Procedures manual and will be held at the Duty Officer Control Room.